TouK/nussknacker/docs/MigrationGuide.md

   By default, NU enables that feature but if you have some custom `processToolbarConfig` settings then You would like to remove `hidden: { fragment: true }` flag for `type: "test-with-form"`, `type: "test-counts"` and `type: "test-hide"` inside `processToolbarConfig -> "test-panel"`.
-* [#4287](https://github.com/TouK/nussknacker/pull/4287) Improvement: bump cats effect to 3.5.1.
-  Be careful with IO monad mode, we provide an experimental way to create IORuntime for the cat's engine.

 ## In version 1.11.0